girgismicheal/Customer-Churn-Classification-using-R/README.md

 Relu  | 0.7966
 Selu  | 0.7898
 Tanh  | 0.7796
 -	Relu has the highest accuracy, but it’s not a big difference.
-Also tanh have stable but slow learning curve and lowest accuracy.
+Also, tanh has a stable but the slow learning curve and the lowest accuracy.

 ### Build DNN using keras with 3 dense layers and relu activation function with adding dropout layer =.1
 ```{r}